Symplectomorphisms of some Weinstein 4-manifolds: Lagrangian spheres mirror to curves

 \begin{remark} If $D$ is indefinite or negative definite, we have $Q = \bar{Q}$, and it follows from the proof above that $\otimes \cL$ corresponds to $\sigma_L$ under the equivalence $D(Y) \simeq D^b \cF^{\to}(w)$.
 In the negative semi-definite case, there is an overall ambiguity of $\otimes \cO(D)$, i.e.~the action of the Serre functor.
 The mirror to this is well-understood, going back to \cite{Kontsevich_ENS}: it's action of the total monodromy of the Lefschetz fibration on the directed Fukaya category, cf.~\cite{Seidel_A_infty_II} and follow-up papers.
 In the toric case, this was also carefully studied studied by Hanlon \cite{Hanlon}. \end{remark}

-\begin{remark} In the non-compact case, \emph{if} we knew that $\sigma_L$ acted both on $\cW(M)$ \emph{and} $D^b \cF^\to (w)$, then we would be able to apply Proposition \ref{prop:detecting_id} to show that $\sigma_L$ is mirror to tensoring with $\cL$.
+\begin{remark} In the non-compactly supported case, \emph{if} we knew that $\sigma_L$ acted both on $\cW(M)$ \emph{and} $D^b \cF^\to (w)$, then we would be able to apply Proposition \ref{prop:detecting_id} to show that $\sigma_L$ is mirror to tensoring with $\cL$.
 (This would make use of case (2) of the proposition, by considering the action of $\sigma_L$ on the central torus.)
 This crucially relies on having an action on $D^b \cF^\to (w)$, as the Prop.~\ref{prop:detecting_id} applies to autoequivalences of $D(Y)$.
-In order to do this, we need a condition on the behaviour of $L$ near infinity that is more rigid that simply being Liouville adapted (reflecting the difference between $\Pic Y$ and $\Pic U$), and we again refer the reader to the forthcoming work of Hanlon--Ward on monomial admissibility \cite{Hanlon-Ward}. \end{remark}
+In order to do this, we need a condition on the behaviour of $L$ near infinity that is more rigid that simply being Liouville adapted (reflecting the difference between $\Pic Y$ and $\Pic U$); we expect monomial admissibility to be well suited for this. \end{remark}